 Dan responded that he had the screens and while he was willing to do the replacement, it was actually pretty simple and he’d send me “great directions” if I wanted to try it myself.
 I took a (very) deep breath and said I’d try it.

 And you know what?
 I did it.
 I read the directions several times before starting, labeled everything that I took apart, took photos at each step and worked slowly.
 Ninety minutes later, we could see the autopilot control screen again.
-(If you need a replacement screen for Raymarine instruments or work on an autopilot, read this article or contact Dan with the contact form below.)
+(If you need a replacement screen for Raymarine instruments or work on an autopilot, read this article.)

 Now, I don’t want this to seem like I’m the only one going out of my comfort zone.
 Dave’s expanded his skill set as well, and we’ve had a number of joint projects where neither of us had experience.